Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 titles: priceAdjustment, JSON Example
 -->

-The below table identifies the parameters in the `amountAdjustment` object.
+The below table identifies the parameters in the `priceAdjustment` object.

 | Variable | Type | Maximum Length | Description |
 | --------- | --- | ------ | -------------- |